luci/recipes-py/README.recipes.md

   did not succeed.
 Ignored if raise_if_unsuccessful is True.
 * `fields`: a list of fields to include in the response, names relative to `build_pb2.Build` (e.g. ["tags", "infra.swarming"]).
+* `cost`: A step.ResourceCost to override for the underlying bb invocation.
+  If not specified, will use the recipe_engine's default values for ResourceCost.

 Returns:
   A map from integer build IDs to the corresponding